|

 female.
 The addiction can start as early as the sixth grade.

-addicts have usually suffered from abuse, neglect, and/or peer rejection
+love addicts have usually suffered from abuse, neglect, and/or peer

-as children.
-(Sometimes the neglect can be mild, but still have
+rejection as children.
+(Sometimes the neglect can be mild, but still

-devastating effects, if the child is very sensitive to her surroundings.)
+have devastating effects, if the child is very sensitive to her

-As a result of these three things, maturity becomes stalled and
+surroundings.)
+As a result of these three things, maturity becomes

-self-esteem is severely compromised during adolescence.
-This results
+stalled and self-esteem is severely compromised during adolescence.

-in an emotional roller coaster of anxiety and depression, as well
+This results in an emotional roller coaster of anxiety and depression,

-fall in love and want to have “his” baby.
-They lack
+They fall in love and want to have “his” baby.
+They

 Sometimes when a teenager gets pregnant and gives birth, her love